toolness/jessandadrian.us/README.md

 * `ORIGIN` is the origin of the server, as it appears to users.
 If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
 Otherwise, it must be defined.
-* `AUTO_COLLECTSTATIC` is a boolean that determines whether to automatically run `manage.py collectstatic` when the WSGI app is instantiated.
-Useful for certain production deployments, such as Heroku.
 * `DATABASE_URL` is the URL for the database.
 Defaults to a `sqlite://` URL pointing to `db.sqlite3` at the root of the repository.